Whites Writing Whiteness Google Analytics Data Report

-In comparing user and traffic data from the Whites Writing Whiteness website with the previously reported period (1 July 2014 – 31 December 2014), several pleasing developments are apparent.
-Firstly, the number of visits to the website has risen 67.5% (from 1,178 to 1,973 respectively), with the new sessions also rising by 24.5%.
-Secondly, the number of visitors has increased by 101.2% (from 690 to 1,388 users) — with these users based in 82 countries and 518 cities around the world (versus 63 countries and 325 cities for the previous period).
-Thirdly, the number of pages viewed on an average visit to the website has also risen by 66.2%, with users collectively having viewed 8,346 pages (versus 5,023) during their visits to the website.
+In comparing user and traffic data from the Whites Writing Whiteness website with the previously reported period (1 July 2015 – 31 December 2015), several pleasing developments are apparent.
+Firstly, the number of visits to the website has risen 36.5% (from 1,687 to 2,303 respectively), with the new sessions also rising by 28.8%.
+Secondly, the number of visitors has increased by 28.4% (from 1,284 to 1,649 users) — with these users based in 85 countries and 638 cities around the world (versus 86 countries and 474 cities for the previous period).
+Thirdly, the number of pages viewed has also risen by 32.5%, with users collectively having viewed 6,496 pages (versus 4,901) during their visits to the website.
 The fact that website use continues to rise is very pleasing, and analysis of the details of usage indicates that this is a result of the regular posting of research-rich material and of research tools on it.

 The Six Month Report

-The WWW website was visited by 1,388 unique users between 1 January 2015 and 30 June 2015.
-The site was accessed 1,973 times, from 82 countries, with the top ten countries in terms of number of users being the UK, USA, South Africa, Zambia, Kenya, Indonesia, Germany, India, Australia, and Canada respectively, and with visits from other countries including the Netherlands, Tanzania, Italy, Denmark, Thailand, Nigeria, Zimbabwe, France, Ireland, China, Japan, Israel, Brazil, Mexico and Pakistan.
+The WWW website was visited by 1,649 unique users between 1 January 2016 and 30 June 2016.
+The site was accessed 2,303 times, from 85 countries, with the top ten countries in terms of number of users being the UK, USA, South Africa, the Netherlands, Germany, Canada Australia, Denmark, (not set), and Kenya respectively, and with visits from other countries including India, Finland, Italy, Sweden, New Zealand, Bulgaria, Tanzania, Zambia, Finland and Norway.

 The site has users who repeatedly visit the site and many who spend much longer than average looking at its pages.
-Particularly prolific repeat users access the site from Zambia, South Africa, Indonesia, Germany, Kenya, Australia the USA and the UK, including some habitual users from London, Cape Town, Glasgow, New York, Sydney, Rome and Los Angeles.
+Particularly prolific repeat users access the site from South Africa, the UK, US, and the Netherlands, including some habitual users from London, Glasgow, Cape Town, New York, Berlin, Sydney, Amsterdam and Hong Kong.
 For more detailed information, please see Table 6.

-Regarding how frequently users return to the site, there have been 2 visits to the site by 143 users, between 25 and 50 visits to the site by 85 users, between 101 and 200 visits to the site by 154 users, and more than 201 visits to the site by 93 users.
+Regarding how frequently users return to the site, there have been 2 visits to the site by 153 users, between 25 and 50 visits to the site by 49 users, between 101 and 200 visits to the site by 114 users, and more than 201 visits to the site by 159 users.
 These data indicate a serious research use by some 200+ in-depth users, with the corresponding most-used pages presenting verbatim transcribed letters and documents, and containing detailed analytical discussion.
 It is very pleasing that users are responding so positively to the most research-rich aspects of the website pages.

 The most accessed page after the homepage is the project ‘Blog’, with the ‘Reading Lists’, ‘How to…’ (focused on the detailed practicalities of how to carry out archival research) and the ‘Traces’ (discussing in detail specific research documents) areas also being highly popular.
-The project blog in particular contains methodological and theoretical discussion in addition to project updates, and users continue to follow these discussions.
+The project blog contains largely theoretical discussions in addition to project updates, and users continue to follow these discussions.